Chapter 17.10

 “General plan” means the comprehensive, long-range strategic future development plan for the city, which includes elements such as future land uses, transportation, housing, parks and open space.

-“Group home, small” means a residential facility established as a single housekeeping unit and shared by no more than eight unrelated persons, exclusive of staff, who require assistance and supervision.
-A small group home is licensed by the state of Utah and provides counseling, therapy and specialized treatment through this temporary living arrangement, along with habilitation or rehabilitation services for physically or mentally disabled persons.
+“Group home” means a residential facility established as a single housekeeping unit and shared by no more than eight unrelated persons, exclusive of staff, who require assistance and supervision.
+A group home is licensed by the state of Utah and provides counseling, therapy and specialized treatment through this temporary living arrangement, along with habilitation or rehabilitation services for physically or mentally disabled persons.
 See Chapter 17.75 EMMC for regulations concerning group homes.

 “Home business” means a nonresidential or business activity conducted in a dwelling or a building accessory to a dwelling.
 Home businesses, by definition, comply with the detailed performance standards of the city’s land development code.